 - 1. The Building Administrator, or person-in-charge, will apprise all building occupants that Lockout procedures are being implemented using a plain language announcement. - 2.
-The Building Administrator will contact local 9-1-1 emergency responders (if not first apprised by law enforcement) and notify the Superintendent. - Classroom instruction can continue. - 4.
+The Building Administrator will contact local 9-1-1 emergency responders (if not first apprised by law enforcement) and notify the Superintendent. - 3.
+Classroom instruction can continue. - 4.
 Students/staff who are on the school grounds are to return to the school building - 5.
-The Building Administrator will assign selected staff members and/or custodian(s) to secure the building.
+The Building Administrator will assign selected staff members and/or custodian(s) to secure the building. - 6.
+The main entrance will be monitored.
+Only AUTHORIZED personnel will be allowed in the building. - 7.
+Modify normal dismissal procedures as appropriate.